yalidu/yalidu.github.io/_pages/about.md

 <span style="color:orangered">

 * 1 x Postdoc on Causal Reinforcement Learning
-    * Co-supervised with Dr. Biwei Huang from UCSD.
-    * Multiple research visits between KCL and UCSD are planned .
-    * Expected start date is at the end of 2023 or as soon as possible thereafter.
 * 2 x PhD on Reinforcement Learning and Multi-agent Cooperation
-    * Full international scholarship ( tuition fees + a stipend of £1720 per month for 2023/24, with annual increase)
-    * Expected starting date is in Fall 2023 or Spring 2024.
-However,  you can start in February, June, and October throughout the year, or anytime as early as possible.
-* Other scholarships
-    * K-CSC joint PhD programme, with a deadline around January every year.
+* Other scholarships: K-CSC joint PhD programme, with a deadline around January every year.
 Next one is expected to be open from Oct 2023 - Jan 2024.
 Interested applicants, please send materials demonstrating your research capabilities such as your CV, representative papers, and transcripts to yali.du@kcl.ac.uk.
 Please indicate "Postdoc Application + Your Name" or "PhD Student Application + Your Name" in the subject line of the email.
-The team will evaluate applicant materials comprehensively and arrange interviews as soon as possible.
-If you have any questions, feel free to inquire via email.
 </span>